 Having a blog and making sure you treat it like a magazine or a business when you are your own boss is probably one of the most difficult things ever.
-Not to mention the blogger’s block.
+Not to mention the blogger’s block is real.
 Having a full-time job, kids or Uni can be overwhelming and soon you’ll completely forget about your blog or you will actually start to see it as a burden.

 Before panicking that this is the end of your blogging career, you have to be fully aware that this is perfectly normal.
-Life is not always black or white, it has its ups and downs and so does you blogging mood.
+Life is not black or white, it has its ups and downs and so does you blogging mood and inspiration.
 Here are a few tips that I found useful and helped me to love my blog again.

 I know that sounds really basic, but it actually works.
 That’s why an about page, where you state your “why” is important.
 The about page won’t just help your readers connect better with you or attract sponsors, but it will also be a nice reminder of why you started blogging in the first place.
 Stay true to your heart and state your “why” as you feel it.